How to Move through a Book on Your Kindle Paperwhite

 About the Author: Biographical information about the author of the book.

-Also Available: A list of additional books by the same publisher.
+Recommended Reads: A list of additional books by the same publisher or author.

 Find your place on the Kindle Paperwhite